-- Cracks or voids.
+- Cracks or voids

-- Slab-to-slab colour match.
+- Slab-to-slab colour match

-- Colour inconsistency within the slab.
+- Colour inconsistency within the slab

-- Irregular spots.
+- Irregular spots

-- Inconsistent gloss levels.
+- Inconsistent gloss levels

-- Thickness tolerance ± 2mm.
+- Thickness tolerance ± 2mm

 - Ensure that you are able to inspect the slab under appropriate lighting, either natural of artificial.

 - Check the surface of the slab from various angles to pick up any issues that are not apparent when viewing the slab top down.

+- Warping up to 5mm length and 3mm width when the slab is horizontal and fully supported.

+Check length warp using a full-length straight edge with the slab in a horizontal position.